Erdogan Says It Was 'Never Possible' To Consider US Peace Plan

 The U.S. and Turkey are currently at odds with one another over a number of topics, stemming from Washington's constant threats of sanctions over Ankara's arms deals with Russia.

-Turkish President Tayyip Erdogan said it was “never possible” for Turkey to positively consider the $50 billion U.S. peace plan for the Middle East, broadcaster NTV reported on Monday.
+Turkish President Tayyip Erdogan said it was “never possible” for Turkey to positively consider the US$50 billion U.S. peace plan for the Middle East, broadcaster NTV reported on Monday.

 RELATED: